NTHU-LSALAB/KubeShare/README.md

 * sharedgpu/sched_affinity (optional): only schedules SharePod with same sched_affinity label or schedules to an idle GPU.
 * sharedgpu/sched_anti-affinity (optional): do not schedules SharedPods together which have the same sched_anti-affinity label.
 * sharedgpu/sched_exclusion (optional): only one sched_exclusion label exists on a device, including empty label.
-* sharedgpu/gpu_model_info (optional): only assign pod to the node with dedicated gpu model e.g. GeForce GTX 1080
+* sharedgpu/gpu_model (optional): only assign pod to the node with dedicated gpu model, you can use `kubectl describe node | grep sharedgpu/gpu_model_info` to check gpu model e.g. GeForce GTX 1080

 We also support the **Node Selector**:
 If you want to use this feature, please add the label to the node first and add the label in the yaml.